-The MS in Electrical and Computer Engineering is designed for students interested in careers in industry and government service that emphasize advanced design, development, and research methods for high technology.
+Degree programs are offered at the M.S. and Ph.D. levels in Electrical Engineering.
 Major areas of emphasis in both course offerings and research include communications, speech and image processing, laser applications, computer systems, digital and analog VLSI design, electronics, control theory, real-time system control, renewable energy systems, electric power economics, microwave remote sensing, expert system development, and parallel processing.
-Options include 24 hours of approved course work and 6 hours of thesis or 33 hours of approved coursework including at least two hours of an approved creative activity.
+More details about state-of-the-art research laboratories can be found here.

 M.S.
 Industrial Engineering and Management

 Industrial Engineering and Management (IE&M) focuses on production systems that provide products (goods and services) for customers throughout the world.
 Industrial engineers define, design, build, operate and improve production processes that convert resources to products effectively (e.g., high quality), efficiently (e.g., high productivity) and safely.